almejo/vsim/README.md

 process to create it and think again about the design.
 I am not throwing it away, I am using the best parts, like in the Princess Bride book.

+## How can you help.

+There are a lot of ways you can help.
+If you see something not working